jschuhdodge/jschuhdodge.github.io/index.md

 These APIs are not maintained by me, but by the Center for Medicare & Medicaid Services.
 Questions about the APIs or support for these should be found on the [QPP](https://qpp.cms.gov/api/) API page.

-## Using the Web Data Connector
-You can try it out by specifying the URL in your Web Data Connector in Tableau (version 10.1 or newer).
-The url can be found under the heading for each API*.

-*At this time, only the Improvement Activities API has been made a connector.
-I will work on this as time permits.